dee1024/sloth/README.md

 Prerequisites
 =============
-Before useing Sloth, you will need the following:
+Before useing sloth, you will need the following:
 - __JDK__　(Java Development Kit), version 1.7 and above
 - __Maven__ (Project Management Tool), version 3.0 and above
 - __GIT__